3DWeb-cc/webgl-workshop/course_material/18_find_intersections.md

     ```javascript
     var intersections = rayCaster.intersectObjects(intersectables);
     ```

++  the RayCaster gives back an array of intersected objects, the first is the closer to the camera: just print it out in console, in order to check whether it is working or not

 + the RayCaster gives back an array of intersected objects, the first is the closer to the camera: we might want to check whether is there any intersection and assign to the first the __hightlight material__ we made before.